 Once the maven-compiler-plugin change is made to the POM, you can open up Eclipse’s Java compiler properties page and notice that JDK compliance has changed from JDK 1.5 to 1.8.

-It’s a tedious problem but it’s also one that is easily fixed.
-Furthermore, you only need to edit the POM file once on a project to force Eclipse and Maven to use Java 8.
+It’s a tedious problem but it’s also one that is easily fixed by a quick edit to the Maven compiler plugin.
+Furthermore, you only need to edit the POM file once on a project to force Eclipse and Maven to use Java 8 or Java 11.
 It’s really not all that big an inconvenience to overcome.